gnud/node_react_user_management/README.md

 For easier start, we created user entity and seeded it (using faker) to H2 database, so you already have some users that you can fetch from the database.

-- You need to create a table and list all users
+- You need to create a table and list all users [x]
-- Add a page, where the user can be created
+- Add a page, where the user can be created [x]
-- Add a page where the user can be updated
+- Add a page where the user can be updated [x]
-- Make a button (maybe with alert dialog?) to delete a user
+- Make a button (maybe with alert dialog?) to delete a user [x]
-- Make it possible to view a single user (e.g. modal or another page)
+- Make it possible to view a single user (e.g. modal or another page) [x]

 ### Minimum functionality

-- Functioning API
+- Functioning API [x]
-- Usable front-end
+- Usable front-end [x]

 ### Bonus points
 - Unit tests
+    - Implemented on the backend only due to time constraints.
 - Documentation (e.g. Swagger, JavaDoc)
+  - Time constraints, but I can implement it, but you can take a look at the Insomnia Rest dump.
 - Search functionality (or filtering)
+  - Time constraints, but I can implement it
 - Usage of prop-types

+### Setup Instructions

+Instructions are defined in webapp and api, in it's corresponding README.md files.